stefanoborini/commodore-64/README.md

 ## Gestione C-64

-Utility I wrote to manage disk and other features of the C64
+Utility I wrote to manage disk and other features of the C64.
+I had multiple versions of this application, and I kept adding more and more features or modifying the graphics.

 ![image](gestione-c-64.png)